jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 - Local function
 - Lambda expression

 Those can all be considered *nested commands*.
-Sometimes however, it is easier to use a single name for these phenomena.
+Sometimes however, it is easier to use a single umbrella term for these phenomena.

 ## Active Nested Command

-A nested command that is a *diamond*, can be called an *active* nested command:
+A nested command that is a *diamond* is an *active* nested command:

 <img src="images/7.%20Commands%20Ideas.030.png" width="200" />
 <img src="images/7.%20Commands%20Ideas.031.png" width="100" />